Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-\item Assume that we have already constructed trace morphism when $Y$ is a point.
-Then by \ref{constenoughconstr}, \ref{constisconstrdim}, Lemma \ref{consttstrpro} (i), and the base change property shows that extension of this trace map to the general situation is unique, if they exist.
+\item Assume that we have already constructed the trace map when $Y$ is a point.
+Then by \eqref{constenoughconstr}, \eqref{constisconstrdim} above, Lemma \ref{consttstrpro} (i), and the base change property shows that extension of this trace map to the general situation is unique, if they exist.

 \item When $f=f\amalg f'\colon X'\coprod X''\rightarrow Y$, and assume $\mr{Tr}_f$ and $\mr{Tr}_{f'}$ have already been constructed.
-Then, by the same argument as [SGA 4, XVII 6.2.3.1], $\mr{Tr}_f=\mr{Tr}_{f'}+\mr{Tr}_{f''}$.
+Then, by the same argument as [SGA 4, XVII, 6.2.3.1], $\mr{Tr}_f=\mr{Tr}_{f'}+\mr{Tr}_{f''}$.

 \item If $f$ is a universal homeomorphism, then the canonical homomorphism